 Governance and Boards of EIT Health

-Our employees are led by our Management Team who lead the day-to-day operations of EIT Health, representing all teams in our organisation and across Europe.
-It comprises key management roles including the Chief Executive Officer, Chief Operating Officer, Director of Finance and Director of Corporate Affairs.
-The Management Team also includes the directors from our Innovation, Accelerator and Education programmes, and the Managing Directors of our seven innovation hubs.
+Our employees are led by our Management Board who lead the day-to-day operations of EIT Health, representing all teams in our organisation and across Europe.
+It comprises key management roles including the Chief Executive Officer, Chief Growth Officer, Chief Partnership Management Officer, Chief IT and Platform Development Officer, Chief Finance Officer and Director of Corporate Affairs.

 Our Management Team is appointed by the Supervisory Board, who supervise the work of the Management Team and makes strategic decisions that guide our organisation.